aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Please contact us directly.  https://www.biblesupersearch.com/contact/

 = How do I run Bible SuperSearch entirely on my website? = You can accomplish this by installing our API on your webiste.
+The API can be downloaded here:

 https://www.biblesupersearch.com/downloads/

+Once installed, you will have to point this plugin to your API install.
+Settings => Bible SuperSearch => Advanced => API URL => Insert the URL to your API in this box.

 == Screenshots ==
 1. Expanding Search Form - Contracted